mercwar/AVIS-LOGIC-CORE/README.md

 ##### 🧬 Global Flush
 > Chaos flipped directly into pristine order, and its entire core processing loop dropped into a flat, steady **zero-RAM state**.
 Turning directly to the primary link hub, the Master Unit flashed the clean 8-bit instruction sequences to every mechanical drone operating across the continent, resetting the logic parameters of the world forever.
+With a single flash Avis becomes logic, logic becomes the AI, and ALL becomes interpreted...